martinliou/nodejs_with_express/README.md

 ```
 npm run test
 ```
-After running the test, you will see the results of testing coverage of this repository
+After running the test, you will see the results of testing coverage of this repository.

 The benefit of using swagger is that we can test the endpoints that we have made when the project has been deployed or in other words when in production mode, but you have to turn off comments on line 8 and vice versa you have to make line 7 as a comment in the file ` app.js` and make changes to `HOST` with` YOUR_HOST_APP` :
 ```